hallzy/autohotkeys/README.md

   disabled).
 * winkey+g opens a new tab that goes to google.ca

-##Usage
+##Usage (Windows Script)

-As stated above, as far as I know this only works with Windows.

-In order to use this script on Windows, you will need to download, and install [autohotkeys](https://github.com/AutoHotkey/AutoHotkey/releases/download/v1.0.48.05/AutoHotkey104805_Install.exe).
+In order to use the AutoHotKeys script on Windows, you will need to download, and install [autohotkeys](https://github.com/AutoHotkey/AutoHotkey/releases/download/v1.0.48.05/AutoHotkey104805_Install.exe).

 Once it installs, run autohotkeys.
 It will ask you if you would like it to